SquareBracketAssociates/NewToolsInPharo/Chapters/Illimani/Illimani.md

 It is also possible to query the profiler to make a custom analysis.
 Illimani is capable of filtering the profiling for a given specific domain.

+In Pharo, almost all computations are done by sending messages [cite @Berg11d].
+Allocating an object is done also by sending a message.
+In Pharo 13, we identified 14 allocation methods.

+We instrumented these 14 allocator methods to intercept whenever they are invoked using MethodProxies (cite).
+We use MethodProxies as the instrumentation back-end of Illimani.
+MethodProxies allows one to decorate and control the execution of a method: execution an action before and after a method's execution.
+When a sender requests an object allocation, the instrumentation captures the execution before the object is returned to the sender.
+Inside the instrumentation, we capture the exact allocation time and an object’s model is created that will hold the object’s allocation information.
+The MethodProxies architecture ensures that the code will be uninstrumented after the profiling is finished.
+None of the allocations that are made in the process of extracting the information are intercepted.

+### A glance over the UI

 ![Illimani's user interface](figures/illi-ui.png label=figIlliUI)

 Illimani offers the following features: